GetOcean/ocean-public-docs/setup-usb-linux.md

 ## 2. Start the `screen` program

-We use the `screen` program to talk to the Ocean over a USB modem interface.
-Type the following into your console to start `screen`:
+We use the previously installed `screen` program to talk to the Ocean over a USB modem interface.  `screen` is typically  used in the following way:

+    screen $DEVICE_NAME

+where `$DEVICE_NAME` is the name of the USB modem interface, as determined by the OS.
+The name of the interface can have several different values, depending on your distribution.
+On Ubuntu or Debian, the value will normally be something like `ttyACM0`.
+Other distributions may have a value like `ttyUSB0`.

+Another way of determining the USB device name is to run `udevadm monitor`, and then plug in the Ocean device to the USB.

+Once you have determined the name of the Ocean modem interface, type the following into your console to start `screen`:

-    screen `ls /dev/tty.usbmodem*`
+    screen $DEVICE_NAME

 When screen starts, you will see a *blank screen*.
 This is expected behavior!

-If you have more than one USB modem device connected, you need to find the device name of the USB modem running on the Ocean.
-Type the following into the console:

-    ls /dev/tty.usbmodem*

-Next, copy your preferred USB modem device name into the terminal prompt after `screen`, for example:

-    screen /dev/tty.usbmodem1411

-If you're not sure about the name of your USB modem.

 ## 3. Start the Ocean login prompt